 Live music in Washington is in crisis, and our independent music venues need your help.
-Washington’s independent venues have now been closed for months with no reopening in sight.
-Many independent venues will NOT make it to 2021 without your help.

 Music lovers around the state have come together to create Keep Music Live, a COVID-19 relief fund for small, independently-owned venues across Washington state.